 Easter Lake Park covers 464 acres and includes a 171-acre lake.
 The lake was constructed in 1967 on an old coal-mining site.
 Slag and mine tailings can still be seen today on the south side of the lake.

-Easter Lake also supports an abundance of fish species such as bluegill, largemouth bass, crappie, walleye, northern pike, and tiger musky.
-During the fall and spring migration, large flocks of canada geese use the lake as a resting and feeding area.
+Easter Lake also supports an abundance of fish species such as bluegill, largemouth bass and crappie.
+During the fall and spring migration, large flocks of Canada geese use the lake as a resting and feeding area.